influxdata/docs-v2/content/influxdb/cloud-dedicated/guides/migrate-data/migrate-tsm-to-cloud-dedicated.md

 ---
 title: Migrate data from InfluxDB Cloud to InfluxDB Cloud Dedicated
 description: >
-  To migrate data from a TSM-powered InfluxDB Cloud to InfluxDB Cloud Dedicated powered by the v3 storage engine, query the data in time-based batches and write the queried data to an InfluxDB v3 database in your InfluxDB Cloud Dedicated cluster.
+  To migrate data from TSM-powered InfluxDB Cloud to InfluxDB Cloud Dedicated powered by the v3 storage engine, query the data in time-based batches and write the queried data to an InfluxDB v3 database in your InfluxDB Cloud Dedicated cluster.